+1 416 474 9724Monday - Friday 10:00 AM - 7:00 PM ET - Saturday 9:00 AM - 5:00 PM ET

 Program

-Pre-work (starting in July)
+Pre-work (starting in late-March)

 • Students will submit graded writing samples from an English class for diagnostics

-Week 1: Writing “Good” and Writing Well (Saturday, July 20)
+Week 1: Writing “Good” and Writing Well (Saturday, April 26)

 • What’s Good Writing?
 Four Principles of Clear Communications